dotnet/docs/docs/core/compatibility/containers/8.0/aspnet-port.md

 We also added the new `ASPNETCORE_HTTP_PORTS` environment variable as a simpler alternative to `ASPNETCORE_URLS`.
 The new variable expects a semicolon delimited list of ports numbers, while the older variable expects a more complicated syntax.

 Apps built using the older <xref:Microsoft.AspNetCore.WebHost.CreateDefaultBuilder?displayProperty=nameWithType> API won't respect the new `ASPNETCORE_HTTP_PORTS` environment variable.
-And now that `ASPNETCORE_URLS` is no longer set automatically, they'll switch to use a default port of 5000.
+And now that `ASPNETCORE_URLS` is no longer set automatically, they'll switch to use a default URL of `http://localhost:5000`, rather than `http://*:80`, as formerly.

 ## Previous behavior